paddypawprints/VLMChat/README.md

 - Picamera2-based camera integration when run on compatible Linux hardware
 - Configurable via files, environment variables, and command-line switches

+Contributing
+We welcome contributions from the community!
+This project follows a merit-based, open-governance model inspired by "The Apache Way."
+Our goal is to create a welcoming environment for collaboration.

+Before you get started, please review the following documents:
+- [CONTRIBUTING.md](./CONTRIBUTING.md) Our main guide for contributors.
+It details the development workflow, coding standards, and how to submit a pull request.
+- [GOVERNANCE.md](./GOVERNANCE.md) Outlines our governance model, project roles, and the decision-making process.
+These documents describe standards we expect all community members to follow.

+All contributions require a signed [Contributor License Agreement](./CLA.md) (CLA), a standard practice for protecting both the contributor and the project.
+The process is automated via a bot on your first pull request.

 <!-- WARNING: Installation instructions are a work in progress and have not been fully tested across all target platforms.
 Use at your own risk and verify steps on your hardware. -->
 Installation (recommended)